BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### YOUR STAFF IS BROKEN

 **DURATION: INSTANT**

-*A rare magical power that can shatter the formidable Staffs of Power belonging to the Wizards, only the greatest of sorcerers and magic users can harness this power.*

 This power targets one enemy model within range, so long as they have a staff.
 This power destroys the staff of the target model.
 All the advantages associated with the staff are immediately lost.